We extend a warm welcome to new members so if you would like to join the society, please complete the membership form, which

 To make things really easy, you'll find a feed of our Facebook page, at the top of this page, and this allows you to comment, like and share, if you wish to do so.
 There's no need to log in to the social media sites to view our information, for example, about new issues, but you might need to log-in, if you want to comment.
 The information given on all of them is similar, so you really only need to use one!

-The Postal Museum in London is presently closed owing to Covid-19.
-This is the only Postal Museum in the world to feature a ride on anything like "Mail Rail".
+The Postal Museum in London is the only Postal Museum in the world to feature a ride on anything like "Mail Rail".
 Mail Rail is an underground narrow gauge railway that connected various post offices across London.
 The railway was mothballed some years ago, but part has now been bought back into use for an interactive ride.
-Go to: postalmuseum for full details of the museum, and its' reopening.
+Go to: postalmuseum for full details of the museum, including its opening times.

 For a personal view on this and some other postal museums, in France, India, and Italy please click here!